gigaevm/GIGARadar-AI-Agent/README.md

 - **Customizable Token Whitelist**
   - Track selected meme tokens in `memeTokens.ts`
   - Flexible configuration for token monitoring

+- **Long term Memory on Autonomus**
+  - We use Supabase for the long-term memory of GIGARadar.

+- **GIGARadar have Mood**
+  - AI Agent have mood?
+Yes we have for better post and unique feature.

 ---